 In 2005, it took the crown for the world's tallest, fastest thrill machine when it debuted the rocket coaster, Kingda Ka.
-Also included in its impressive collection: the wonderful hypercoaster, Nitro, the flying coaster, Superman Ultimate Flight, and the floorless coaster, Bizarro.
-In 2006, Six Flags Great Adventure unleashed El Toro, a new-age wooden coaster that is among the best anywhere.
+It has since relinquished the speed crown, but it is still the tallest coaster on the planet.
+Also included in Six Flags’ impressive collection: the wonderful hypercoaster, Nitro, the flying coaster, Superman Ultimate Flight, and the floorless coaster, Bizarro.
+The unique ride, El Toro, is a new-age wooden coaster that is among the best anywhere.

 Another extreme thrill ride is Zumanjaro: Drop of Doom.
 The record-breaking (and, perhaps, pants-wetting) freefall tower ride uses Kinda Ka's 456-foot-tall tower to drop its brave riders.

 But the park is more than just an array of thrill rides.
-In recent years, it has added some extensive themeing and created elaborate shows and attractions geared more for families with younger children.
+It also offers some extensive themeing and elaborate shows and attractions geared more for families with younger children.
 The Golden Kingdom that surrounds Kingda Ka, for example, offers a jungle-themed stage show and Balin's Jungleland, a sprawling area packed with rides, an interactive play structure, and a sprayground.
 Other areas geared for children include Looney Tunes Seaport, Plaza del Carnaval, and Bugs Bunny National Park.

 Six Flags Wild Safari, which is included in the cost of park admission, offers an impressive animal habitat that guests experience aboard a large, open-air bus.
-The Hurricane Harbor water park (separate admission) has enough water slides and rides to fill an entire day of fun.
+The Hurricane Harbor water park (which requires a separate admission) has enough water slides and rides to fill an entire day of fun.

 With about 3 million guests visiting the seasonal park each season, the lines can become overbearing.
 If you have the resources, and you're planning to visit during prime time, you may want to consider purchasing the Flash Pass ride reservation transponder.
 If you really want to splurge, the park also offers a VIP skip-all-the-lines pass as well as guided tours.